NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

     - User that has `read/write` permissions for custom fields, custom field choices and custom links

+    GLPI Setup:

+    - User has access to add Status' to global drop downs

 - NetBox

     - User with `write` permissions to devices and Virtual Machines